 While the new model was not a perfect fit, it was a significant fit.
 Fit indices offered information as to the quality of each model.
 The RMSEA showed somewhat less error in the new model.
-The Goodness of Fit Index, Adjusted Goodness of Fit Index, and the Parsimony Goodness of Fit Index were all slightly better for the new model with overall results indicating that the new model could not reasonably be improved.
-Additionally, the new model is more likely to generalise better with other populations.
-Overall, the new model is simpler and demonstrates better fit than the model developed by Griffin et al. (2000).
+The GFI, AGFI, and the PGFI were all slightly better for the new model, with overall results indicating that the new model could not reasonably be improved.
+Additionally, the new model is more likely to generalise better to other populations.
+Overall, the new model is simpler, and demonstrates better fit, than the model developed by Griffin et al. (2000).

-One of the distinctions between the two models concerned the direct impact of individual morale, individual distress and goal congruence.
-In the new model when all components of organisational climate were available to optimally predict turnover intention, goal congruence was not nearly as important as the degree of supportive leadership and opportunities for professional growth.
+One of the distinctions between the two models concerns the direct impact of individual morale, individual distress and goal congruence.
+In the new model, when all components of organisational climate were available to optimally predict turnover intention, goal congruence was not nearly as important as the degree of supportive leadership and opportunities for professional growth.
 The importance of individual morale and individual distress was evident in both models.

-10.1.3 Analysis Three: Critical appraisal of the value of "magnet" accreditation in retention and performance within nursing
+10.1.3 Analysis Three: Critical appraisal of the value of magnet accreditation in retention and performance within nursing

-There exist hospitals that are affirmative examples of quality care and outstanding nursing environments (Havens & Aiken, 1999).
-These hospitals have been described as the "gold standard" (Turkel, 2004) sharing three criteria: (a) the knowledge that they were a good place to work, (b) the ability to recruit and retain nurses in times of shortage and (c) located in areas where other hospitals were competing to hire nursing staff (Kramer & Schmalenberg, 2005).
+Several hospitals exist that are affirmative examples of quality care and outstanding nursing environments (Havens & Aiken, 1999).
+These hospitals, described as the "gold standard" (Turkel, 2004), share three criteria: (a) the knowledge that they are a good place to work, (b) the ability to recruit and retain nurses in times of shortage, and (c) located in areas where other hospitals are competing to hire nursing staff (Kramer & Schmalenberg, 2005).

-In the 1980s the American Academy of Nursing identified 41 hospitals as "magnet hospitals".
-Thirty years of research has provided evidence magnet hospitals provide (a) lower patient-nurse ratios, (b) more autonomy, (c) greater control over actual nursing, (d) more highly educated and competent nurses, (e) strong nurse leaders, and (f) support for improved patient outcomes (Lash & Munroe, 2005).
+In the 1980s, the American Academy of Nursing identified 41 hospitals as magnet hospitals.
+Thirty years of research has provided evidence that magnet hospitals provide (a) lower patient-nurse ratios; (b) more autonomy;, (c) greater control over actual nursing; (d) more highly educated and competent nurses; (e) strong nurse leaders; and (f) support for improved patient outcomes (Lash & Munroe, 2005).
 Patients entering these hospitals experience superior outcomes and greater satisfaction.

 Applications for magnet status are evaluated on a merit basis (Gordon, 2005), and are assessed on their ability to meet the 14 forces of magnetism (Turkel, 2004).
 There are costs involved in becoming accredited that may result in an organisation's hesitation to pursue magnet status (Pinkerton, 2005).
 Magnet accreditation not only involves significant costs, it also takes time, patience and planning (Fergus, 2004).
 However, there are many positive outcomes, both for nurses and patients (Tuazon, 2007).
-Magnet accreditation provides (a) improved retention, (b) higher satisfaction for staff and patients, (c) greater quality care, (d) improved safety, and (e) an increased attraction level for consumers (Desilets & Pinkerton, 2005).
-Also, Pinkerton (2002) believes magnet accreditation offers superior business outcomes.
+Magnet accreditation provides (a) improved retention; (b) higher satisfaction for staff and patients; (c) greater quality care; (d) improved safety; and (e) an increased attraction level for consumers (Desilets & Pinkerton, 2005).
+In addition, Pinkerton (2002) believes that magnet accreditation offers superior business outcomes.

-There are critics of the program who advise that designation is just a marketing tool, creating an improper relationship in the USA between the ANCC and hospital management (Fagin et al., 2008).
+There are critics of the program who advise that designation is just a marketing tool, which creates an improper relationship in the US between the ANCC and hospital management (Fagin et al., 2008).
 Further, they maintain that compliance needs to be more closely monitored.
-Others believe the sustainability of any magnet hospitals is reliant on the political and economic climate (Andrist et al., 2006).
+Others believe that the sustainability of any magnet hospital is reliant on the political and economic climate (Andrist et al., 2006).
 However, most research reports support for magnet principles and their impact on nurse retention and patient outcomes (Aiken et al. 2001; Havens & Aiken, 1999; Kramer & Schmalenberg, 2005; Lash & Munroe, 2005; Tuazon, 2007; Turkel, 2004).